-There has never been more pressure on revenue teams than now.
+There has never been more pressure on revenue teams than right now in this economic downturn.
 To succeed, revenue teams need to know what works and then scale those best practices across the organization.
-In order to make success repeatable, teams need to use playbooks.
+In order to make success repeatable, teams need to incorporate the best sales playbook examples into their playbook.

 Just like no football team is going to win the Super Bowl without a book of winning plays, no sales team should try to beat the competition without a playbook.